 Woody vegetation growing in areas adjacent to the shoulder will be managed to promote the growth of low growing shrubs.
 Targeted tall woody vegetation will be that which has the potential to block visibility or invade the roadbed and/or overhead communication lines.
-Target vegetation will include but not be limited to the following:
+Target vegetation is any and all vegetation that poses a threat to safe railroad operations including, but not be limited to, the following: